Maria Cebotari: Films

-In the film, Cebotari plays the role of Maria Teodorescu, an opera singer from Bessarabia, who was in Chisinau with her eight-year-old son at the time of the invasion.
+In the film, Cebotari plays the role of Maria Teodorescu, an opera singer from Bessarabia, in Chisinau with her eight-year-old son at the time of the invasion.
 Her husband fights as a captain in the Romanian army in Bucharest, and her son is taken.
-Teodorescu was told that he would be maintained in a camp where he would be educated as a Soviet man.
-To get her son back, Teodorescu agrees to sing Russian songs in theaters and taverns.
-Her husband finds her photograph by chance, and the family reunites.
+Teodorescu is informed that her son will be kept in a camp and trained to be a Soviet man.
+Teodorescu consents to perform Russian music in theatres and taverns in exchange for her son's return.
+By chance, her spouse discovers her photo, and the family gets back together.